 Next up we will have our first subcontractor come to the job - our plumber, who we will dig some trenches for so that he can install the plumbing that will be buried below the ground floor slab but accommodate all of the fixtures on the ground floor and the drops from the floor above.
 Years ago in the original phase 1, we set the septic tank to not only work for that garage/apartment but to also be deep enough for a gravity flow from this future basement.
 I used the laser, and we nailed it.
 This is the importance of careful planning to incorporate all future growth of your property and accuracy to implement the plan.

-I'll blog again here within the next week to walk you through the slab and framing stages.
+I'll blog again here soon to walk you through the slab and framing stages.
 Right now as I write, we have a roof on, we are siding, and the drywallers are just getting ready to hang rock.
 Here is a sneak-peek as we were finishing the roof a month or so ago: